 Texas bans more books than any other state

-Why it matters: Most of the listed books are about LGBTQ issues or people of color.
-PEN America calls the limits "deeply undemocratic."

-- Plus, reading is great and should be encouraged, not discouraged, especially among kids who are reading for fun at the lowest levels since 1984.
+- Texas' total number of bans during that period was 801 in 22 school districts, far outpacing No. 2 Florida, which banned 566 books in 21 districts.

+Catch up quick: Pressure from Republican leaders, activist groups and some parents have pushed school districts to review or remove books they've deemed inappropriate in Texas and across the country.

-Zoom in: The report mentions bans in 32 states, including 22 school districts in Texas.
+Zoom in: The report mentions bans in 32 states, including the 22 districts in Texas.

+- The analysis includes suburban Leander ISD, where district officials banned at least 11 books from classrooms, including "The Handmaid's Tale: The Graphic Novel" and "V for Vendetta."

+- Plus, Fredericksburg ISD saw 42 instances of books banned in libraries and classrooms or in instances where a title was removed during an investigation to determine whether or not to restrict it.

 - North East ISD, near San Antonio, had the most bans with 435, followed by Granbury ISD with 133.